sredman/ember-mqtt-bridge/README.md

 ## Features

-Automatically connects with any mug in pairing mode (hopefully your neighbors want that!), and allows control over the temperature and the LED color.
-Allows turning the heater off, though turning it back on is somewhat trickier (it seems the mug needs to have water in order for it to allow you to turn on the heater).
+Allows control over the mug temperature and the LED color.
+Allows turning the heater off, though turning it back on can be flaky if the mug doesn't believe it has anything in it.

 ## Usage